cabbruzzese/hrpg/README.md

  - Maul

 ### Alt Fires
-Each weapon gains an alt fire designed to bridge some of the gaps for each weapon, such as slower and more accurate blasts for rapid fire weapons.
+Each weapon gains an alt fire designed to enhance strategy for each weapon, such as slower and more accurate blasts from rapid fire weapons.

+## Captured Souls
+The Serpent Riders have captured souls of the innocent and bound them into terrifying monsters.
+These spirits have unlimited energy that the evil D'Sparil and his kin torture into grotesque minions.
+Only a Heretic would be willing to risk his eternity to free this poor souls.

+When a monster is killed, they will pulsate with soul energy.
+These pulses can be viewed on your magic map.
+After a time the energy will revive the monster.
+This viscious cycle repeats until the soul is freed and purified with holy fire.

+Every time one of these monsters is killed, one of these souls has a chance to escape.
+The most powerful monsters take too much energy to stitch back together, and the soul escapes right away.

+The only way to stop each level from refilling with deadly minions is to free the soul from every monster.

 ## New Monsters

-Most monsters respawn as wandering monsters.
-(Randomly between a few minutes and 20 minutes).
-Respawning monsters have a chance to come back stronger.
-As players level, the monsters they kill have a higher chance of respawning as special monsters.
+Monsters have a chance to appear stronger.
+As players level, the monsters they kill have a higher chance of spawning as special monsters.

 There are 4 monster types, and many of them can combine to make even stronger mini-bosses.
 As the spawn chance increases, so does the chance they will combine.
 The higher level, the more challenging monsters that respawn.